woshidama323/go-spacemesh/systest/README.md

 # Systest

 Notes:
-Make sure you've commited any changes you want to appear in the tests.
+Make sure you've commited any changes you want to appear in the tests before you build the images.

 ## Installation